moulecorp/pasthis/README.md

 		./pasthis.pl --help
 		./pasthis --url http://www.example.net/pasthis/ --file paste.txt

-You can set a default url by editing the line *my $url = undef;*.
+You can set a default url by editing the line *my $url = undef;*

 ### Tabulations

-Tabulations are handled in the textarea allowing you to write directly into pasthis without changing the textarea focus.
+Tabulations are handled in the textarea allowing you to write directly into Pasthis without changing the textarea focus.

 ## Specifications: